the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 - [ ] Are these modules as small as they can be?
 - [ ] Is there a clear, hierarchical or layered, dependency structure between these modules?
-  - [ ] If not, functionality should be rearranged, or perhaps heavily interdependent modules should be combined
+  - [ ] If not, the functionality should be rearranged, or perhaps heavily interdependent modules should be combined.
 - [ ] Can the design be simplified?

 #### Security

-If you're making software that is accessible to the outside world (e.g. a web application), then security becomes important.
+If you're making software that is accessible to the outside world (for example a web application), then security becomes important.
 Security issues are defects, but not all defects are security issues.
 A security-conscious design can help mitigate the security impact of defects.